High School Quiz Show: Extra Credit | Frequently Asked Questions

 3. Is there a separate qualifying quiz?

 No, there is no additional or separate qualifying quiz for this event.
+If your school participated in the Super Sunday qualifier, you are automatically eligible for the tournament.

 4. How does a school determine a team roster?